 Stokes Pharmacy has formed an exclusive partnership with the Bova group to offer a U.S.-made oral treatment for FIP.
 This treatment is supported by Bova’s unique drug formula, which has been utilized in clinical research studies across the globe and is currently in use in the UK and Australia.

-FDA’s Center for Veterinary Medicine (CVM) has notified veterinarians that compounded GS-441524 falls under Guidance For Industry (GFI) #256 and is allowed to be compounded and legally prescribed.
+FDA’s Center for Veterinary Medicine (CVM) has notified veterinarians that compounded Bova GS-441524 falls under Guidance For Industry (GFI) #256 and is allowed to be compounded and legally prescribed.
 Read the CVM’s statement here.

-10 tablets = $195.00
+10 tablets or 10 mL = $195.00

-20 tablets = $325.00
+20 tablets or 20 mL = $325.00

-40 tablets = $546.00
+40 tablets or 40 mL = $546.00

 These prices do not include shipping + tax when applicable.
 Our standard 1-2 day shipping is $9.50.
 Overnight shipping is available upon request of pet owner.

 Note: one tablet can be quartered for multiple strengths.
 Cost of full duration of treatment will vary based on weight changes during treatment and course of treatment.
-Refer to our GS-441524 dosing calculator below.
+Refer to our Bova GS-441524 dosing calculator below.

 Prices subject to change.

-Veterinary office orders are ready to ship same day with 1-2 business days in transit.
-Patient prescriptions will ship once we confirm pet owner payment and shipping information.
+Patient prescriptions for both tablets or liquid suspension will ship once we confirm pet owner payment and shipping information.
 Then it will be 1-2 business days in transit.
 Overnight shipping is also available upon request.

 Currently, we do not ship internationally.
 However, Bova Global may be able to assist you.

-6 months from when they are made but realistically less than this.
 Our iFill DTO system will have dating of the current lot in stock so when offices place an order, they can take this into consideration.

-More information about our GS-441524 formulation can be found via our FAQ sheet and our drug information sheet.
+More information about our Bova GS-441524 formulation can be found via our FAQ sheet and our drug information sheet.
 There are also numerous studies and upcoming webinars featured on this page.

 All webinars will be recorded and available to watch on-demand.
 However, CE credits will only be issued to those who tune in live.
 Limited Seats!
 Reserve your spot today!